<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=431778&amp;fmt=gif">

 Why Business Leaders should look to Run-DMC for Inspiration2.jpg

-Run-DMC’s lingering influence on hip-hop and the wider music industry is easy to spot just about anywhere you look.
-Apart from pioneering the concept of the mashup in their aforementioned Aerosmith collaboration, Run-DMC was also the first rap group to appear on mainstream radio, MTV and the cover of Rolling Stone.
-They were also the first in the genre to snare a Grammy nomination, as well as multi-platinum status.
-In 2009, Run-DMC was inducted into the Rock and Roll Hall of Fame.
+Run-DMC’s influence is impossible to miss.
+Beyond pioneering the mashup with Aerosmith, they were the first rap group to appear on mainstream radio, MTV, and the cover of Rolling Stone.
+They earned the genre’s first Grammy nomination, achieved multi-platinum status, and were inducted into the Rock and Roll Hall of Fame in 2009.

 run-dmc+logo.jpg

 “I’m not the King of Rap.
 You see rap nowadays right?
-It’s negative, it’s disrespectful, all anyone does is fight on Twitter,” McDaniels quipped.
+It’s negative, it’s disrespectful, all anyone does is fight on Twitter.”

 Why Business Leaders should look to Run-DMC for Inspiration3.jpg

-Whatever it was about how Run-DMC marketed themselves, undeniably, it resonated with followers.
-Though fans weren’t the only ones paying attention.
+Whatever Run-DMC was doing, it resonated deeply with fans.
+But they weren’t the only ones paying attention.

 Why Business Leaders should look to Run-DMC for Inspiration4.jpg

-“The first thing a drug dealer would do when they got some money was go buy new sneakers and jewelry and cars and all that.
+“The first thing a drug dealer would do when they got some money was go buy new sneakers, jewelry, cars, and all that.
 But also on that street corner was me.
-I went to St John’s University and I rocked Adidas too,” he said.
+I went to St John’s University, and I rocked Adidas too.”

 Why Business Leaders should look to Run-DMC for Inspiration5.jpg